rosanajurdi/Prior-based-Losses-for-Medical-Image-Segmentation/readme.md

 # Installation and Dependencies

 For installation and dependencies, please check this [repository](https://github.com/LIVIAETS/boundary-loss).
 The code for the nechmark in this repository is an extension of https://github.com/LIVIAETS/boundary-loss with additinal scripts, functions and Modalities.
+In addition to the requirements in [repository](https://github.com/LIVIAETS/boundary-loss), you are also required to install :
+- pillow (for visualization)
+- tqdm
+-
+-
 # Difference from the orginal framework in [repository](https://github.com/LIVIAETS/boundary-loss):
 - addition of the Decathlon class(Dataset section).
 - addition of the different losses (in losses.py script)